KeremAR/DevOps-Cheat/NetworkIng/Networking-readme.md

 Without DNS, we would need to remember IP addresses instead of human-readable domain names.

-### What is TLS?
+### What is TLS/SSL?

-TLS (Transport Layer Security) is a cryptographic protocol that provides secure communication over a network.
-It is the successor to SSL (Secure Sockets Layer).
+**TLS (Transport Layer Security)** is a cryptographic protocol designed to provide secure communication across a computer network.
+It is the modern standard used in `HTTPS` and other secure protocols.
+SSL (Secure Sockets Layer) is its predecessor; today, the terms are often used interchangeably, but modern systems use TLS.

+Its main goals are:
+- **Encryption:** Makes data unreadable to eavesdroppers.
+- **Authentication:** Verifies the server's identity using a TLS certificate.
-- Ensures encryption, authentication, and data integrity.
+- **Integrity:** Ensures data is not tampered with during transit.

-- Used in HTTPS, email, and secure messaging applications.
-- Latest version: TLS 1.3
+### How the TLS Handshake Works

+The handshake establishes a secure session in four main steps:

+1.  **Negotiation:** The client and server agree on the TLS version (e.g., TLS 1.3) and the **cipher suite** (the set of encryption algorithms) to use.
+2.  **Authentication:** The server proves its identity to the client by sending its TLS certificate, which is verified by a trusted Certificate Authority (CA).
+3.  **Key Exchange:** Using the server's public key, the client and server securely generate and share a temporary **session key**.
+4.  **Secure Communication:** Both parties use this session key to encrypt all further communication for the duration of the session.

+### TLS Security Best Practices

+- **Automate Certificate Renewal:** Use tools like Let's Encrypt to prevent outages from expired certificates.
+- **Use Modern Versions:** Configure servers to use only secure protocols like **TLS 1.2** and **TLS 1.3**.
+- **Disable Insecure Protocols:** Actively disable old versions like **TLS 1.0, 1.1, and all SSL versions**.
+- **Use Strong Cipher Suites:** Regularly update configurations to use strong, modern ciphers and remove weak ones.

 ### How to Divide a Network into Subnets?
 What is /24?
 What is 255.255.255.0?